 self-care.

-NA Residents are not transitioning to an independent living situation.
+NA The organization does not serve residents 14 years or older.

 Interpretation: The first assessment should be completed as soon as possible after residents’ 14th birthdays to establish a benchmark for measuring progress in identified areas.
 Systematic assessment normally reoccurs at six or twelve month intervals.